Penns Grove Secondary: History

 The Delaware Shore Railroad was incorporated on February 20, 1873 to build a line from Woodbury to Penns Grove.
 The line was opened in July 1876, but declared bankruptcy in January 1879 and reincorporated as the Delaware River Railroad.
 On April 30, 1900, the WJ&S acquired the DRR.
 On May 4, 1896 the Pennsylvania Railroad (PRR) consolidated all its railroads and several smaller properties in southern New Jersey into the West Jersey and Seashore Railroad (WJ&S).
 Passenger service on the Penns Grove Branch ended July 8, 1950.

-Planned upgrades
+Upgrades

 Port of Paulsboro

 A 2010 New Jersey Department of Transportation report anticipated increased freight activity in South Jersey.
-New infrastructure at the Port of Paulsboro, where SMS Rail Lines handles interchanges with Conrail Shared Assets Operations, includes the construction of a rail crossing, turnouts, and 11000 ft of track with a link to the Penns Grove Secondary and a balloon loop for dockside accessibility.
+New infrastructure at the Port of Paulsboro includes the construction of a rail crossing, turnouts, and 11000 ft of track with a link to the Penns Grove Secondary and a balloon loop for dockside accessibility.
 It is expected to cost $3.2 million and be completed by 2014.
 Partial federal funding for this work was obtained in 2011 by South Jersey Port Corporation, Conrail, and Salem County by leveraging $117.65 million of infrastructure funding for the marine terminal and other South Jersey projects.